ALS Society of Canada

 About ALS Society of Canada:

-ALS Canada allocated the remaining 4% of program spending ($247k) to other charitable expenses.
+ALS Canada reported that the remaining $270k (4% of program spending) went towards other charitable purposes.

 My anchor